nineblu/omni-res/README.md

 [![Python](https://img.shields.io/badge/python-blue.svg)](https://www.python.org/)
 ![PyTorch](https://img.shields.io/badge/pytorch-%237732a8)

 Omni-RES is a simple and lightweight codebase for the research of Omni-supervised referring expression segmentation, which currently supporting SimRES as base model.
-Later LAVT model also will be updated.
+Later LAVT and ReLA models also will be updated.

 ## Installation